"There is a voice that doesn't use words... Listen." -Rumi

 Also having worked as an engineer for nearly 20 years, this has given me a very good understanding of problem solving, which translates into breaking down movement patterns and skills into accessible progressions with a focus on detail.

-I am currently a partner and teacher with onyoga.no leading the Mysore programme.
+I am currently a partner and teacher with onyoga.no leading the mysore programme.